Pype global tools

 Start frame and

-End frame according your needs and at the top in
+End frame according your needs.

 Doing Pype → Reset Resolution will set correct resolution on camera.